Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Multi-period Sparse Diagnosis

 To more efficiently solve the multi-period sparse optimization, we propose to transform the above problem into an equivalent form where we get rid of mixed integers and encourage ideal persistency as a soft constraint.
 The new problem is defined below:

 \begin{problem} [Sparse Optimization with persistency prior] \end{problem} where we embed ideal persistency into the tuning of sparsity coefficients in each scenario.

-Leveraging the efficient location-wise sparsity enforcement mechanism proposed in \cite{SparseFeas}, where the sparsity coefficients $c_i^{(t)}$ are iteratively and adaptively switched between $c_\text{H}=10$ and $c_\text{L}=0.1$ to promote sparse solutions $\bm{n}^{(t)}$ for each scenario $t$.
+Leveraging the efficient location-wise sparsity enforcement mechanism proposed in \cite{SparseFeas}, where the sparsity coefficients $c_i^{(t)}$ are iteratively and adaptively switched between $c_\text{H}=10$ and $c_\text{L}=0.1$ to promote sparse solutions $\bm{n}^{(t)}$ for each scenario $s_t$.
 At each update, locations with high $n_i^{(t)}$ values are assigned with $c_\text{L}$; whereas those with lower $n_i^{(t)}$ are assigned with $c_\text{H}$.
 Upon convergence, $c_i^{(t)}=c_\text{H}$ promotes zero $|n_i^{(t)}|$ and $c_i^{(t)}=c_\text{L}$ promotes non-zero $|n_i^{(t)}|$.

 Therefore, we have the sparsity coefficients $c_i^{(t)}$ equivalently serving as the status indicator upon convergence, i.e., $c_i^{(t)}=c_\text{H}$ corresponds to $\theta_i^{(t)}=0$ and $c_i^{(t)}=c_\text{L}$ corresponds to $\theta_i^{(t)}=1$.
-So that the ideal persistency constraint $\theta_i^{(t)}\geq\theta_i^{(t-1)}$ can be transformed into $c_i^{(t)}\leq c_i^{(t-1)}$, and thus embedded into the coefficient toggling process.
+As a result, the ideal persistency constraint $\theta_i^{(t)}\geq\theta_i^{(t-1)}$ can be transformed into $c_i^{(t)}\leq c_i^{(t-1)}$, and thus embedded into the coefficient toggling process.
 Algorithm \ref{alg: SparseFeas-MP} shows the pseudocode of our implementation.
 After each update on the sparsity coefficients, we solve the sparse optimization problem using the circuit formulation as illustrated in Section \ref{bkg: ckt formulation}, that leverages circuit-inspired optimization heuristics \cite{sugar-pf} to facilitate fast convergence.